 Implement your web app with Java Spring MVC server code.

 Prefer Microsoft bits and pieces?
-Choose the ASP.NET/MVC option.
+Choose the ASP.NET Core option.

 Either way, you get out of the PowerBuilder trap and into a modern set of languages and frameworks, with a Single Page Application (SPI) on the client and a scalable, cloud-ready back end.

-The PowerBuilder application is migrated to a web application using an MVC framework (Spring or ASP.NET) on the server side and MVVM architecture on the client side.
+The PowerBuilder application is migrated to a web application using an MVC framework (Spring or ASP.NET Core) on the server side and Angular component architecture on the client side.

-Every window and data window in the original application has a corresponding view file.
+Every window and DataWindow in the original application has a corresponding component structure.

 On the server side, the converted application has a set of MVC controllers that represents each one of the windows of the original application; these controllers have endpoints to handle each one of the different interactions of the windows, and receive and return data in JSON format.